Florida’s Beer Franchise Law: a Litigation Case Study

 Fourth, following the procedure of providing written notice of deficiency, opportunity to provide a plan of correction, and opportunity to cure the deficiency is an important requirement on the part of the supplier.

 Do you have questions about Florida’s Beer Franchise Law?
-Contact us at email@example.com to schedule a consultation.
+Contact us at email@example.com to schedule a consultation with a beverage attorney.

 Because we’re attorneys: This blog post is provided on an “as is” and “as available” basis as of the date of publication.
 We disclaim any duty to update or correct any information contained in this blog post, including errors, even if we are notified about them.
 To the fullest extent permitted by law, we disclaim all representations or warranties of any kind, express or implied with respect to the information contained in this blog post, including, but not limited to, warranties of merchantability, fitness for a particular purpose, title, non-infringement, accuracy, completeness, and timeliness.
 We will not be liable for damages of any kind arising from or in connection with your use of or reliance on this blog post, including, but not limited to, direct, indirect, incidental, consequential, and punitive damages.
 You agree to use this blog post at your own risk.
 Regarding your particular circumstances, we recommend that you consult your own legal counsel–hopefully BrewerLong.